Creating a more diverse and inclusive ecosystem

 - Strengthening ties to University resources.

-- Developing more courses with a strong focus on health of diverse populations.
+- Developing more courses with a focus on the health of diverse populations.

 - Assessing admissions practices and adopting best practices across programs.